You can invoke the AEA Command Line Interface (CLI) from a Graphical User Interface (GUI) accessed from a web browser.

 - Find the Echo skill and click on it - this will select it.

-- Click on the [Add skill] button - which should now say "Add echo skill to my_new_agent agent".
+- Click on the [Add skill] button - which should now say "Add echo skill to my_new_aea agent".

-- Start an OEF Node by clicking on the [Start OEF Node] button.
+- Start an OEF search and communication node by clicking on the [Start OEF Node] button.
 Wait for the text saying "A thing of beauty is a joy forever..." to appear.
 When you see that, the node has started successfully.

-- Start the agent running by clicking on the [start agent] button.
-You should see the output from the echo agent appearing on the screen.
+- Start the AEA running by clicking on the [start agent] button.
+You should see the output from the echo AEA appearing on the screen.

 This is how your whole page should look if you followed the instructions correctly.